News

 When Quality Slips Through the Cracks: A Procurement Guide to Hidden BESS Risks

-In this Energy Storage News article, Jeff Zwijack highlights how most quality issues in battery energy storage systems emerge during final integration rather than cell production, with defects like faulty fire suppression, poor thermal management, and enclosure weaknesses frequently slipping through.
+Energy Storage News: Jeff Zwijack highlights how most quality issues in battery energy storage systems emerge during final integration rather than cell production, with defects like faulty fire suppression, poor thermal management, and enclosure weaknesses frequently slipping through.

 The Sky is the Limit for EL Drone Testing